Replacing the Woollett Bridge

 Why does the Bridge need replacing?

 The bridge is being regularly monitored to check for movement and to assess the bridge’s stability.
-Changes are being photographed and documented.
+Changes have been photographed and documented.
 It is not practical to fully repair the bridge, however, we have installed columns under the cross beams, which are resting on the lake bed to support the bridge.
+We have also roped off one side of the bridge.
 These are a temporary measure, which ensure that the bridge is safe to walk on while we raise money for a replacement.

 You can donate today to help replace the Bridge

 Painshill Park Trust is raising money to replace the bridge, so that the historic route is maintained for visitors to enjoy year round.
-We will have discussions around what style the bridge will be, and whether the existing bridge style is the most authentic one for the replacement.
-We will make a decision based on evidence available and archives of paintings and engravings and using information from our Landscapes and Restoration Committee.
+We have had discussions around what style the bridge should be, and whether the existing bridge style is the most authentic one for the replacement.
+We have used evidence available and archives of paintings and engravings along with information from our Landscapes and Restoration Committee.
 Painshill’s restoration has been as a result of painstaking restoration over the last 40 years.
 As Hamilton left no diaries or estate papers, every detail found through research has added to the Painshill story.
 For example, whilst the Woollett engraving shows the design that the existing bridge has been based on, other paintings show the bridge as a curve, however, this may be as a result of artistic licence, rather than fact.
 We know that Hamilton was at Painshill for 35 years.
 During this time he may have had several bridges as they may have needed replacing during that period.
 As fashions and styles change, it is possible that the design of the bridge may also have changed over time.

 Once we have secured the necessary funding, we will commission a contractor to build and install the bridge.
 We expect the work to take approximately six months, subject to weather and planning processes.
-We are hoping to raise enough money during 2021, our 40th year of restoration of Painshill, and to replace the bridge during 2022.
+We are delighted to have reached the £50,000 milestone on our fundraising appeal, thanks to the generosity of our supporters.
+We are urgently seeking to the balance in order to replace the bridge during 2022.
 It is estimated that it will cost £120,000-£130,000 to complete this work.
 Please donate today to help replace the Woollett Bridge.